harvesthill/reddit-wiki-archive/steroids/index.md

 It's well known that hormones play a role in the development of cognitive brain function. **Your neuroendocrine system is still developing until the age of 25**.
 Adding external hormones when your brain is still developing can stunt normal development and maturation.
 All these effects are more serious in still-growing and developing brain:

-* Many steroids are neurotoxic.
+* *Many steroids are neurotoxic*.

-* They lead to depression, memory loss and learning difficulties.
+* *They lead to depression, memory loss and learning difficulties*.

-* They cause longstanding dysfunction in brain reward systems.
+* *They cause longstanding dysfunction in brain reward systems*.

-* They give rise to the accumulation of amyloid plaques, which leads to Alzheimers.
+* *They give rise to the accumulation of amyloid plaques, which leads to Alzheimers*.

 Do you really want to add these variables to a still-growing and developing brain?

 How can you know many years down the road there won't be even more problems?

-&gt; “Males who begin using anabolic steroids during teen years show increased impulsivity and decreased attention compared to men who began using steroids in their adult years.
-In adolescent rats, anabolic steroid exposure is associated with electrolytic imbalances, hyperactivity, anxiety, and increased sympathetic autonomic modulation (*e.g., fight or flight response*) during adulthood, *even when steroid use was discontinued* during adolescence.
+&gt; “Males who begin using anabolic steroids during *teen years* show **increased impulsivity and decreased attention** *compared to men* who began using steroids in their *adult years*.
+In adolescent rats, anabolic steroid exposure is associated with hyperactivity, anxiety, and increased sympathetic autonomic modulation (*e.g., fight or flight response*) during adulthood, *even when steroid use was discontinued* during adolescence.
 Adolescent males given anabolic steroids show increased aggression even *after steroid use is discontinued*.
 These aggressive effects are paralleled by changes in levels of serotonin and androgen receptors in the brain.”

-&gt; “Chronic use of anabolic steroids has also been shown to cause dysfunction of reward pathways in animals.
+&gt; “Chronic use of anabolic steroids has been shown to cause dysfunction of reward pathways in animals.
 Rats given twice daily nandrolone injections for four weeks showed loss of sweet preference (*a sign of reward dysfunction*) accompanied by reductions of dopamine, serotonin, and noradrenaline in the nucleus accumbens, a reward-related brain region.
 These effects persist for long after discontinuation of the drug.”

 – NIDA